elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 ## 5 One Last Note!

+Dirichlet distribution is favorable distribution in modeling the PDF of probability vectors since it makes the calculation of posterior distributions more convenient and faster.
 Dirichlet distribution is the conjugate prior for Categorical distribution and Multinomial distribution.
-If Dirichlet distribution is used to model the prior distribution of the probability parameters in these distributions, then resulting posterior distribution is Dirichlet distribution.
-This provides closed form expression for the posterior distribution, making the calculation of the posterior distribution easier.
+If Dirichlet distribution is used to model the prior distribution of the probability parameters in these distributions, then the resulting posterior distribution is Dirichlet distribution.
+This provides closed form expression for the posterior distribution, making the calculation of the posterior distribution easy!

 Given the probability of $k$ call topics $\bf{P}$
 = ($\hat{p}_1$, $\hat{p}_2$, ...,$\hat{p}_k$), likelihood function of having